Grade Level: 6 (5-7)

 Commercial airlines serve about 450 of the nation's 14,000 airports.
 Meanwhile, general aviation airplanes service all 14,000 airports, making them a vital link in the air transportation system.
 General aviation airplanes have many different uses including business, air taxi, rental, commuter operations, personal transportation, sport flying, flight instruction, air ambulance and agricultural, among many others.
 Many athletes, musicians and politicians travel about on general aviation flights instead of commercial airlines for privacy and to ease of use.

 Today, we will look at different technologies for transportation.
-We will compare/contrast airplanes with other modes of transportation and decide which are better for different situations and learn about the role of engineers in transportation.
+We will compare/contrast airplanes with other modes of transportation and decide which are better for different situations (Refer to the activity Let's Get It There Fast to conduct a comparison of transportations) and learn about the role of engineers in transportation.

 Lesson Background and Concepts for Teachers